Chocobozzz/PeerTube/README.md

 ## Why

-We can't build a FOSS video streaming alternatives to YouTube, Dailymotion, Vimeo... with a centralized software.
+We can't build a FOSS video streaming alternative to YouTube, Dailymotion, Vimeo... with centralized software.
 One organization alone may not have enough money to pay for bandwidth and video storage of its servers.

 So we need to have a decentralized network of servers seeding videos (as